 MEET THE ARTISTS

 Paseo Pottery was founded in 1991 as an artists’ co-op of sorts by three of Santa Fe’s most renowned ceramic artists: Janet Williams, Mike Walsh, and Ginny Zipperer.
-The work of these founding potters is currently for sale in our showroom, along with pieces by artists Angela Smith Kirkman, Christopher Southward, Ron Strauss, and Douglas Hough.
+Below are our current teachers along with their work.

-Angela Smith Kirkman has recently taken over the management of Paseo Pottery and has launched our new charitable mission.
-Angela is a ceramic artist and photographer with nearly thirty years of experience specializing in rustic dinnerware influenced by years of travel.
-She recently returned from a journey around the world during which she hiked the Inca Trail, snuck into a communist headquarters in Bulgaria, rode camelback through the Sahara, caught the swine flu in Istanbul, was chased out of the Grand Mosque of Uqba, lived on a vineyard in Portugal, taught at a tribal school in Rajasthan, biked floating markets of Thailand, and communed with snow monkeys in Japan.
-Angela is excited to be back home in Santa Fe harnessing her love for pottery to give back to the community.
+Angela is the owner of Paseo Pottery, Tumbleroot Brewery & Distillery, and Tumbleroot Pottery Pub.
+Angela is a ceramic artist and photographer with over thirty years of experience specializing in rustic dinnerware influenced by years of travel.
+She recently returned from a two-year journey around the world with her family during which they hiked the Inca Trail, snuck into a communist headquarters in Bulgaria, rode camelback through the Sahara, caught the swine flu in Istanbul, were chased out of the Grand Mosque of Uqba, lived on a vineyard in Portugal, taught at a tribal school in Rajasthan, biked floating markets of Thailand, and communed with snow monkeys in Japan.
+Angela is excited to be back home in Santa Fe harnessing her love for pottery and libations.

 Carolyn has a bachelor’s degree in art and has worked as a production potter for three different artists in North Carolina, one in Virginia and one in California.
 While working for these potters over the years she has acquired a variety of advanced skills and has carried the best with her from each of these experiences.